Darsh411/Backend_Assign1/README.md

 GET /api/blogs/:authorId: Retrieve blogs written by a specific author by providing the author ID.

 Authentication
 Authentication is done using JWT tokens.
-Upon successful login, a token is generated, which should be included in the headers of subsequent requests as Authorization: Bearer <token>.
+Upon successful login, a token is generated, which should be included in the headers of subsequent requests as Authorization: Bearer <token> or Authorization: <token>

 To access protected endpoints such as creating or retrieving blogs, clients need to include the JWT token obtained during login.